TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       A cell object has the attribute ``cell_contents``.
 This can be used to get the value of the cell, as well as set the value.

-      Additional information about a function's definition can be retrieved from its code object; see the description of internal types below.
+      Additional information about a function's definition can be retrieved kutoka its code object; see the description of internal types below.
 The :data:`cell <types.CellType>` type can be accessed in the :mod:`types` module.